omnideconv/omnideconv.github.io/README.md

 # Welcome to omnideconv!

-omnideconv is an ecosystem of user-friendly tools and resources for the cell-type deconvolution of any organism and tissue profiled with bulk transcriptomics.
+*omnideconv* is an ecosystem of user-friendly tools and resources for the cell-type deconvolution of any organism and tissue profiled with bulk transcriptomics.

+To learn how you can contribute, read our [Contributor's guide'](contributor_guide.html)

 # Estimating immune-cell fractions from bulk RNA-seq data